Frauen-Regionalliga

 The Frauen-Regionalliga is the third tier of German women's association football.
 The Frauen-Regionalliga is made up of five separate leagues.
 Until 2017, the champion of each league was promoted to the 2.
 Frauen-Bundesliga for the next season, so were the winners of two promotion groups in 2018.
 From 2021 to 2024, the Regionalliga Süd champion and two winners of promotion play-offs have qualified for next season's 2.
 Bundesliga.
-All five league champions will earn promotion in 2025, with the play-offs expected to return in 2026.
+All five league champions earned promotion in 2025, with the play-offs returning in 2026.